karmaniverous/entity-client-dynamodb/guides/cli/migrate.md

 How it works

+- Both `fromVersion` and `toVersion` must exist as version directories under `tablesPath` (migration errors if either boundary is missing; it never silently no-ops).
 - Step discovery: enumerate all versions where `from < k <= to` (ascending).
 - For each step:
   - Resolve prev and next EntityManagers with fallback.